The DeFi Report - Sponsor Image The DeFi Report - Industry-leading crypto research trusted by finance pros. Friend & Sponsor Learn more

 Subscribe to Bankless or sign in

 Of course, a rollup is an L2 that processes Ethereum transactions offchain and then posts data back to the Ethereum mainnet (a.k.a.
 L1) for security.
 Accordingly, based rollups are a newer concept in the rollup space.
-The key characteristic of a based rollup like Taiko Taiko is that it uses the Ethereum L1 for sequencing transactions.
+The key characteristic of a based rollup like Taiko is that it uses the Ethereum L1 for sequencing transactions.

 In other words, the order of transactions in a based rollup is determined by Ethereum validators rather than a separate sequencer.
 By using Ethereum for sequencing, Taiko aims to be more decentralized than rollups with centralized sequencers, which describes most L2s as they stand today.